Avkash/mldl/orgs/h2o/guide/algo/deeplearning/h2o_dl_classification_titanic_python.md

-# H2O Deep Learning - Binomial Classification Regression in Python #
+# H2O Deep Learning - Binomial Classification in Python #

 H2O Deep Learning successfully perform binomial classification when the response column/feature is categorical or enum based on Neural Network algorithm.